-Effective and retroactive to October 1, 2022,1 the following Step Pay Plan is in effect.
-Each bargaining unit member will be placed in the step that corresponds with his/her current years of service with the City in the rank of Captain to a maximum of Step 3.
-On the anniversary date of the member's promotion to the rank of Captain, (s)he will advance to the next step.
-There is no payment or advancement beyond Step 3.
-Retroactive pay will be issued the first full pay period following ratification of this Agreement.
+Effective October 1, 2022 the following Step Pay Plan is in effect:

+- Year One: On October 1, 2022, each bargaining unit member will be placed in the step that corresponds with his/her current years of sworn service at the City.
+On the anniversary date of the member's sworn service date, (s)he will advance to the next step.
+There is no payment or advancement beyond Step 10.